Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Configurations with maximal cycle length

-The cycle length of an automaton is the lcm of the cycle-lengths of all configurations.
-Is it possible to find a configuration with a cycle-length equal to this maximum cycle-length?
-Consider the Jordan normal form of the transition matrix.
-If there is just one Jordan block, the vector $(1,0,0,\dots,0)^T$ can be shown to have a cycle length that is equal to the cycle length of the matrix itself.
-If there are several Jordan blocks, take a vector that has a 1 in the first coordinate of every set of coordinates corresponding to a Jordan block.
-The cycle length for this vector is the least common multiple of the cycle lengths of the separate blocks, because each block evolves independently of the others.
-However, this does not necessarily give the configuration of the automaton that we are looking for, since the original coordinates of this vector, after transforming back from the Jordan form, are in $\mathbb{F}$ instead of $\mathbb{Z}_2$.
+The cycle length of an automaton is the lcm of the cycle lengths of all configurations.
+We prove that there always exists a configuration whose cycle length is equal to the automaton cycle length, so it is the \textit{maximal cycle length}.
+Consider the Jordan form of the automaton transition matrix.
+If there exists only one Jordan block, the configuration $(1,0,0,\dots,0)^T$ can be shown to saturate the maximal cycle length.
+If the transition matrix possesses multiple Jordan blocks, consider a configuration with a 1 in the 1\textsuperscript{st} coordinate of every set of entries corresponding to a Jordan block\footnote{For example, if the transition matrix has 2 blocks of size 2 and 3 respectively, such a configuration would be $(1, 0, 1, 0, 0)^T$.}.
+The cycle length of these configurations is the lcm of the cycle lengths of the individual Jordan blocks, as each block evolves independently.
+However, such a construction is not necessarily the desired automaton configuration, as the state entries (after rotating out of the Jordan basis) are in the splitting field $\mathbb{F}$ rather than $\mathbb{Z}_2$.

-A different canonical form uses just the original field consisting of $0,1$: the ``rational canonical form" (see \cite{Herstein} Chapter 6 or \cite{vanderWaerden} vol. 2 Sec.
-111).
-Any matrix can be written in the form $X=PMP^{-1}$ where $P,M$ have entries in the same field as $X$, and $M$ has the form of a matrix of blocks where the blocks are companion matrices\footnote{Companion matrices are zero except one step below the diagonal and in the last column.
+Another useful standard form for a matrix is the ``rational canonical form'' (see \cite{Herstein} Chapter 6 and \cite{vanderWaerden} vol. 2 Section 111).
+Any matrix can be written in the form $X=PMP^{-1}$ where $P,M$ have entries in the same field as $X$, and $M$ is a matrix of blocks of companion matrices\footnote{Companion matrices are matrices that are zero except on the diagonal one step below the main diagonal and in the last column.
 One step below the diagonal all the entries are equal to 1, and the last column can have arbitrary entries in the same field as $X$.} instead of Jordan blocks.

-For a companion matrix $C$, the cycle length of $e_1=(1,0,0,\dots,0)^T$ is always equal to the cycle length of the matrix, and thus the lcm of all configurations.
-The reason is that the unit vectors $e_j$ can all be expressed as iterates of $e_1$, so their cycle lengths are divisors of $e_1$'s cycle length.
-Furthermore, any other vector is a linear combination of the $e_j$'s, so its cycle length is also a divisor of $e_1$'s cycle length.
+For a companion matrix $C$, the cycle length of the configuration $\v{e_1}=(1,0,0,\dots,0)^T$ equals the cycle length of $C$, and thus the lcm of all cycle lengths: Since the unit vectors $\v{e_j}$ can be expressed as iterates of $\v{e_1}$, their cycle lengths are all divisors of $CL[\v{e_1}]$.
+Because any vector can be expressed as a linear combination of $\{\v{e_j}\}$, the cycle length of any configuration divides $CL[\v{e_1}]$, so $CL[\v{e_1}]=CL[C]$.